shrocky2/SiriGarage/README.md

      - sudo reboot

 12. Set up Port Forwarding on your Router to allow access when away from home.
+     - You'll need to setup PORT FORWARDING on your home router to pass traffic from the internet to the Raspberry Pi.
+     - Check out this video for help with port forwarding: https://youtu.be/VhVV25zCFrQ
+     - To find out your External IP Address, Check this link: https://checkip.amazonaws.com
+     - Setup Siri using your External IP Address and the Port Number you setup in Port Forwarding.
      - Once setup, turn off WiFi on your phone and test.
-You'll need to know the REAL address of your home router.
+You'll need to know the EXTERNALL address of your home router.

 --------------------------------------------------------------------
 Wiring Diagram: